Peaceful meeting ends chaotic as Cayuga Nation unrest remains clear

 “We have learned that the Unity Council, supported by those who caused the melee on our reservation on February 29, is hosting another event today.
 While we hope this protest will be conducted in a peaceful fashion, we have every reason to believe it will not,” Alcott wrote.

-But before the chase, a meeting hosted by members of the traditional Cayuga Nation including Bear Clan Sachem Chief Samuel George operated as a public platform and physical space that was removed from the Route 89 in order to promote sentiments of peace.
+But before the chase, a meeting hosted by members of the traditional Cayuga Nation including Bear Clan Sachem Chief Samuel George served as a public platform and physical space that was removed from State Route 89 in order to promote sentiments of peace and hope.

-Sachem Chief Sam George of the Bear Clan recalled the history of the Cayuga Nation, citing the Two Row Wampum Treaty as an intrinsic tradition of the Haudenosaunee way of life, which has been absent during this emotionally tolling and violent leadership dispute.
+Sachem Chief Sam George recalled the history of the Cayuga Nation, citing the Two Row Wampum Treaty as an intrinsic tradition of the Haudenosaunee way of life, which has been absent during this emotionally tolling and violent leadership dispute.

 “What had happened to our people is a continuing process of eradication efforts that were put forth by the government starting in 1779,” Henhawk stated.